anitachen7831/Telling-Story-with-Data/README.md

 ### Assignment #2

 #### Government Debt
 <iframe src="https://data.oecd.org/chart/6Sn9" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6Sn9" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</a></iframe>

 #### Government Debt By Country 2000-2018 (version #1)
 <div class="flourish-embed flourish-chart" data-src="visualisation/11736793"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The graph shows the government debt from 2000 to 2018 of 24 countries.
-The source of the data is public and coming from OCDE.
+The source of the data is public and coming from OECD.
 The graph indicates the trend of the government debt over the past 8 years and compariosn among each other at different time period.
 The stacked line chart emphasizes the amount of debt that each country carries.

 #### Government Debt By Country 2000-2018 (version #2)
 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/11737112"><script src="https://public.flourish.studio/resources/embed.js"></script></div>